Terms for the Peace Innovation Challenge

 The award and its terms

-The challenge award is a grant of 10,000 USD.
+The challenge prize award is a grant of 10,000 USD.
+The second prize is an opportunity for the awarded teams to participate in an international conference to gain visibility for their initiative.
 The grant will be awarded to at least one team considered the most promising by the jury.
 If necessary, the jury will also determine the division of the award between several teams.

 Intellectual Property Rights